Teach Abroad as a Volunteer

 Teach abroad as a volunteer with Projects Abroad

 You may find that all you have to work with in the classroom is a blackboard and chalk.
-Fortunately, you can create any additional resources that you need (our local Projects Abroad office can provide most of the materials you will need).
+Fortunately, you can create any additional resources that you need to teach abroad (our local Projects Abroad office can provide most of the materials you will need).
 It is a good idea to bring some of your own resources too.
 These could be pictures of your friends and family or some postcards showing where you live.

 Another great aspect of the Projects Abroad experience is being able to sit down with other volunteers and share ideas of what works best in the classroom.
 In additional, we also arrange regular in-country workshops to provide training, new ideas, and feedback for our Teaching Project volunteers.